U.S. International Trade Commission clears Microsoft of patent infringement

 The two companies are at odds over how much InterDigital should be able to charge to license its patents, which are considered essential to cellphone technology.

-Wilmington, Delaware-based InterDigital first accused Nokia in 2007 of infringing its technology for optimizing a cellphone's power to connect to a network.
+Wilmington, Delaware-based InterDigital first accused Nokia in 2007 of infringing its technology for optimising a cellphone's power to connect to a network.

 In April, the U.S. trade judge ruled that Microsoft used InterDigital's patents, considered standard in the industry, but refused to pay for a license to them.
 An import ban would have affected any Microsoft phone using 3G cellular technology, including its Lumia smartphones.